nathanford/stylefill/README.md

 ```

 In your own javascript, you then create a function that will handle this property.
 Stylefill.js will parse your CSS and return an array of rule object consisting of three variables to your function:
-* _Selector_ - The selector used for the CSS rule.
+* __Selector__ - The selector used for the CSS rule.
-* _Property_ - The invented property name you set.
+* __Property__ - The invented property name you set.
-* _Value_ - The value given for your property.
+* __Value__ - The value given for your property.

 From there, the sky is your pie.
 Use the selector to match elements with whatever method you like – use jQuery if you must.
 Then run through your matched elements and alter them how you like, based on the values you define for your new rules.

 ## Example

-In _demo.html_ you will see an example of how this works.
+In __demo.html__ you will see an example of how this works.
 For my example, I have created new property to handle ragged edges in typography.
-I have named the property ‘rag-adjust’, and initialize it with Stylefill at the bottom of the HTML.
+I have named the property `rag-adjust`, and initialize it with Stylefill at the bottom of the HTML.

 ```HTML